 NIST Award to Support Metal-Based Additive Manufacturing

-This research program will address morphological characterization of metal powders, in-situ gas stream monitoring via acoustic sensing, residual stress control by path planning and, non-destructive, post-print defect characterization.
+This research program will address morphological characterization of metal powders, process monitoring via in-situ sensory devices, residual stress control by path planning and, non-destructive, post-print defect characterization.
 In each one of these categories, novel use of existing measurement systems will be combined with comprehensive modeling approaches.

-CS is a solid-state powder consolidation technology where micron-sized powder particles are accelerated to velocity levels of 300 – 1,500 m/s, in a supersonic inert gas.
+Cold spray is a solid-state powder consolidation technology where micron-sized powder particles are accelerated to velocity levels of 300 – 1,500 m/s, in a supersonic inert gas.
 Under the right processing conditions, a fraction of the impact energy enables bonding between the powder particles.
 Functional, micrometers-to-centimeters thick coatings of metals, ceramics, and polymers can be obtained.
-Next-generation of CS-machines will be capable of printing non-oxidized, low porosity, low residual stress near net-shape components.
+Next-generation of cold spay machines will be capable of printing non-oxidized, low porosity, low residual stress near net-shape components.